Details of a pedestrian bridge in ireland taken with a drone

 A view of the cable arms and shoes showing some corroded areas where the surface finish has failed.

 A draft image capture plan was generated by Engineers With Drones.
 This was then relayed to the client to assess if it suitable for their needs.
 Final adjustments were made and the plan was locked in.
-Engineers WIth Drones were also tasked with getting extra e=imagery of any possible defect they considered warranted further investigation.
+Engineers With Drones were also tasked with getting extra imagery of any possible defect they considered warranted further investigation.

 A view of a drone operator in the field.
 As you can see the landscape doe not lend itself to bringing MEWPs and other access equipment in.
 Especially on the spans that cross water.